Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Getting-started/Alerts-Details.md

 The provided resources, metric alerts, and configurations are intended as a starting point to address key monitoring questions such as "What should we monitor in Azure?" and "What alert settings should we use?".
 These settings cover the most common components of an Azure Landing Zone.
 However, we recommend customizing these settings to better suit your specific monitoring needs and Azure usage.

 If you have suggestions for additional resources to include, open an Issue on this page with the Azure resource provider and settings you would like to see implemented.
 While we cannot guarantee implementation, we will carefully consider all suggestions.
 Alternatively, if you wish to contribute directly, follow the steps in the [Contributor Guide](../../../../contributing).

+## AMBA-ALZ Pattern Activity Log Alerts

+Refer to the following sections to quickly identify any Service Health issues with an Azure resource.
+This will save you time troubleshooting and allow you to focus on communicating with your user base or incorporating these alerts into your business continuity actions (remediations).

+{{% include "Activity-Log-Alerts-Table.md" %}}

+## AMBA-ALZ Pattern Log-Search Alerts

+{{% include "Log-Search-Alerts-Table.md" %}}

 ## AMBA-ALZ Pattern Metric Alerts Settings